 Netanyahu threatens Israeli lockdown orders in coronavirus crisis

-Prime Minister Benjamin Netanyahu said on Wednesday lockdown orders would be issued unless people stepped up compliance with guidelines urging them to stay at home to help halt the spread of the coronavirus.
+Prime Minister Benjamin Netanyahu said on Wednesday lockdown orders would be issued unless people stepped up compliance with guidelines urging them to stay at home to help halt the spread of the coronavirus in Israel.
+In a controversial new measure for containing infections, the Health Ministry said it alerted people who had been exposed to coronavirus carriers, based on information it gleaned through "technological means" - an apparent reference to cyber-surveillance on loan from the Shin Bet counter-terrorism agency.

-"Yesterday we gave clear instructions ... asking people to stay at home as much as they can and to go outside only when it's vital, for food supplies and other such needs we specified," he said in an interview with Israeli Channel 12 TV.
-But, Netanyahu said, some members of Israel's ultra-Orthodox Jewish community and "part of the minorities" - a reference to its Arab citizens - have not taken in the message.
+"Yesterday we gave clear instructions ... asking people to stay at home as much as they can and to go outside only when it's vital, for food supplies and other such needs we specified," Netanyahu said in an interview with Channel 12 TV.
+But, Netanyahu said, some members of Israel's ultra-Orthodox Jewish community and "part of the minorities" - a reference to its 21-percent Arab minority - have not taken in the message.

-"If the message is not understood, then I will not hesitate to impose an order," said Netanyahu, who has been accused by political leaders of Israel's 21 percent Arab minority of racist attitudes towards it.
+"If the message is not understood, then I will not hesitate to impose an order."
 He gave no details on the extent of any lockdown and said he would address the issue further in public remarks on Thursday.

-A lockdown, enforced by police under government order, would put further strain on the Israeli economy, The government has already announced a 15 billion shekel ($4 billion) aid package to help businesses damaged by the coronavirus crisis and boost health services.
-Confirmed coronavirus cases in Israel have jumped by 40% to 427 in the past 24 hours, authorities said on Wednesday, predicting a steeper rise as mass testing is implemented, and a blanket ban on entry of foreign nationals was imposed.
+A lockdown, enforced by police under government order, would put further strain on the Israeli economy, The government has already announced a 15 billion shekel ($4 billion) aid package to help businesses damaged by the crisis and boost health services.
+Confirmed coronavirus cases in Israel numbered 433.
+An earlier tally on Wednesday marked a 40% jump from Tuesday.

 In the interview, Netanyahu cited instances in which large weddings were held by the ultra-Orthodox community while some religious schools remained open despite a national closure of educational institutions.
 The Health Ministry has limited gatherings to no more than 10 people.
-Beaches, parks, shopping malls, and theatres have been closed and many businesses have reduced staff.
+Many businesses have reduced staff.
 Restaurants have shifted to delivery-only operations and public transport has been cut back.
 Supermarkets remain open.
+On Wednesday, Israel imposed a blanket ban on entry by foreigners.

+The Health Ministry said it sent text messages to around 400 people instructing them to self-isolate because they had been within infection distance of a coronavirus carrier.
+The Netanyahu government fast-tracked approval for access to Israelis' communications data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)